USATF Pacific MUT Grand Prix Rules

 Divisions for individuals scored in the Grand Prix are as follows (for men and women separately):

 Note: race directors of individual Grand Prix events may utilize different divisions for their event’s award structure.

 Divisions for teams scored in the Grand Prix are as follows, irrespective of the age of team members:

 Runners will be scored for every event in which they earn points, but their Grand Prix total will be based on their top seven races that meet the criteria below.

 - At least on scored race must be a race designated as Trail or Mountain.
 (Note: Races on the MUT schedule are designated as Mountain, Ultra, or Traill.)

 - No more than four scores may be from races with scoring factors greater than 1.0 and no more than one may be in a race with a scoring factor of 2.0.

 - The basic individual scoring (points per place) for each Grand Prix event is shown in the table below:

 4. COMPETITION: SCORING TEAMS

-- Teams will compete on the same basis as individuals, including the same limitations on the number of races scored for the specified distances.
+- Teams will compete on the same basis as individuals, including the same limitations on the number of races scored, race types, and distance factors.